 Breakdown of selected statement of profit or loss items (16)

 For selected items of the income statement further breakdowns of gains (or income) and losses (or expenses) shall be reported.
+Under IFRS, institutions shall report the gains (or income) and losses (or expenses) in the column referring to the corresponding categories (operating, investing, financing) of the statement of profit or loss.
+Under national GAAP based on BAD, institutions shall report their amounts using only the column ‘operating’.
+Templates F16.2 to F16.5 are distinguished by accounting portfolio.

 Interest income and expenses by instrument and counterparty sector (16.1)